Franktang2/VBA-challenge/README.md

 -It applies conditional formatting by highlighting positive yearly change values in green and negative yearly change values in red.

--Finally, it return the stock with the greatest percent increase, greatest percent decrease, and greatest total volume.
+-Finally, it returns the stock with the greatest percent increase, the greatest percent decrease, and the greatest total volume.